 While IoT has dramatically changed the game for information security, it presents a host of challenges.
 “It is best to install only devices for which the manufacturers have provided a way for resellers to perform updates to underlying OS for security in addition to feature enhancements,” Nesbit added.
 “Then, have a plan to apply security patches on a regular basis.
 Many IoT devices released to the public can’t be updated, and could be running some three-year-old unpatched version of Linux—the lowest hanging fruit for hackers.”

 A close examination of the customer’s network should be made in order to make recommendations that apply to their specific needs, noted Scott Allard, managing partner, AVNOC, a remote monitoring and service management software solution provider.
-Ingres and Egress—or inbound and outbound network access either by an automated device or manually by a person—or accessing the customers network by using tunneling products should be avoided if not approved by the customer.
+Ingress and egress—or inbound and outbound network access either by an automated device or manually by a person—or accessing the customers network by using tunneling products should be avoided if not approved by the customer.
 “Those products allow access to a network basically undetected and information can travel without encryption,” he said.
 “Although it’s usually just to an AV system, it still can leave opportunity for undesirables.
 There are more secure solutions for remote access that give the end customer full control without providing VPN or allowing a remote desktop to exist in their network.”

 Specifics of the use case are a key consideration for Josh Srago, audiovisual design consultant, TEECOM.
 “Understanding the needs of the client and the devices when it comes to which require access to a network that touches the outside world versus those that can remain self-contained is vital,” he said.
 “Is the device using Microsoft Exchange for access?
 And don’t forget, there’s still the physical element—how does the client handle physical loss of a device with access to networked systems?”

-Beyond the usernames, passwords, and controlling access, paying attention to methods or remote access for control, service, and support are top priorities, according to Mike Maniscalco, VP of product, Ihiji, a remote monitoring SaaS provider for AV integrators.
+Beyond the usernames, passwords, and controlling access, paying attention to methods or remote access for control, service, and support are top priorities, according to Mike Maniscalco, vice president of product, Ihiji, a remote monitoring SaaS provider for AV integrators.
 “Additionally, integrators should be sure to disable insecure communication protocols like telnet, HTTP, and unencrypted VPN, and opt for more secure protocols such as SSH, HTTPS, and SSL.”

-Oftentimes, the end users can be their own worst enemies in the world of information security.
+Oftentimes end users can be their own worst enemies in the world of information security.
 Everyone wants the AV at work to function like the gadgets they know and love at home.
 The harsh reality is that this presents difficulties when a company’s intellectual property and means for conducting business could be held at ransom.
 Talking to clients about the risks their devices of choice present and the necessary precautions they need to take can be a delicate dance.